Justinfan827/Workout-planner/README.md

     ```

     > \*Note: if you run into: `authorization failed for the access token...` it means that you haven't been added to the project correctly.
 Make sure that you created an access token + you can view the ansa team in the supabase dashboard\*

+    *MAKE SURE* to link to the `staging` supabase project!
+Otherwise on merge to `staging` branch, you'll apply migrations to the wrong env.

 4. Copy `.env.example` into a new file `.env.local` and populate these env vars: